By: Leslie Tolly

 He kisses my body with tenderness.
 That scar is confirmation that I am now truly loved.
 I forgive you.

 This morning I heard the following quote by Warren Wiersbe

 “The world’s worst prison is the prison of an unforgiving heart.
 If we refuse to forgive others then we are only imprisoning ourselves, causing our own torment.”

-Note: This is one person’s story of healing and moving on from abuse; this process looks different for everyone.
-If you have experienced abuse at the hands of a partner or family member, or if you are concerned about someone you know, please call 1866-834-HELP to speak to a domestic violence advocate near you.
+This is one person’s story of healing and moving on from abuse.
+This process looks different for everyone.
+If you have experienced abuse at the hands of a partner or family member or are concerned about someone you know, please call 1-866-834-HELP to speak to a domestic violence advocate near you.